crosire/reshade/README.md

 ## Building

-You'll need Visual Studio 2017 or higher to build ReShade and a Python 2.7.9 or later installation (Python 3 is supported as well) for the `gl3w` dependency.
+You'll need Visual Studio 2017 or higher to build ReShade and Python for the `gl3w` dependency.
+The [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows) is required if building with Vulkan support.

 1. Clone this repository including all Git submodules
 2. Open the Visual Studio solution